 We also consider convertible securities to calculate the Diluted EPS and the outstanding shares.
 Here convertible securities mean a change in the outstanding shares if all sources of conversion are exercised.
 These convertible securities may include employee stock options, convertible debt, convertible bonds, stock options, convertible preferred shares, warrants, etc. Dilutive effects increase the number of shares.

 It can be difficult to calculate Diluted EPS.
 To calculate it, an accountant will first have to calculate the cost to exercise these options and other things, like strike price.

 Basic vs Diluted EPS – Differences

 Basic EPS is a tool that calculates the basic earnings per equity share.
-On the other hand, the Diluted EPS is a barometer that determines the earnings per convertible share along with the quality of earnings per share.
+On the other hand, the Diluted EPS is a barometer that determines the earnings per convertible share and the quality of earnings per share.

-The main objective of the Basic EPS is to calculate the profitability of the company.
-Diluted EPS measures the profitability by including convertible securities.
+The main objective of the Basic EPS is to calculate the company’s profitability.
+Diluted EPS measures profitability by including convertible securities.

 Importance to Investors